isurunix/developer-notes/system-design/designing-a-rate-limiter.md

 - Exception handling.
 Should show meaningful error message to user when being throttled
 - High fault tolerance.
 Failure in rate-limiter should not affect the rest of the system

+## High Level Design

+- Decide where to place the limiter
+    - Client side rate limiter